jrburke/module/docs/module-from-es.md

 It would be good to see more language thinking around how some sort of indirection approach could still be adapted for `module`.
 The [Cycles document](https://github.com/jrburke/module/blob/master/docs/cycles.md) goes into some speculation about that.

 However, even if it does not work out, cycles are a minority use case module relationship.
-The above benefits outweigh the cost in this tradeoff.
+The above benefits outweigh the cost of this tradeoff.
 Plus, the loader has targeted information about a cycle case, and if it is a problem, give specific advice on how to fix.

 Since `module()` can be used in expressions, the solution is often to just use that form directly in the expressions that need the module reference.
 See the Cycles document for more information.